lakshya-02/StarCade-Gamejam/README.md

 **Theme:** Rules are meant to be broken
 **Developed during:** StarCade Game Jam (6 Days)

 ILLegal Move is a 2D platformer game developed for the StarCade Game Jam.
-The game challenges players to rethink traditional gameplay rules and intentionally break them to progress through levels.
+The game challenges players to rethink traditional gameplay rules.

 ## About the Game